sameerahmed15/ScriptIt/README.md

 # ScripIt

 ScriptIt is a Python application for transcribing video files.
 It is intended to be used for transcribing video lectures of courses, but it can be used for any other video as well.
-The production version will have functionality to search text within videos, and to extract dates from PDF documents and generate schedules.
+The production version will have functionality to search text within videos, and to extract dates from PDF documents to generate schedules.

 ## Build

-Ensure that python 3.x.x is set as your default python.
+***Ensure that python 3.x.x is set as your default python.***

 Run the following commands in a terminal at the project directory:
 1. `pip install pyinstaller`
-2. `python -m eel scriptit.py web --noconsole --onefile` The application executable will be found in the *dist* directory.
+2. `python -m eel scriptit.py web --noconsole --onefile`

+The application executable will be found in the *dist* directory.